Skip to main content

 The Capella/Shanghai Ethereum upgrade lets you withdraw your validator nodes' staked Ethereum in one of two ways:

-1. Partial (earnings) withdrawal: This option lets you withdaw your earnings (that is, all value staked above 32 ETH) and continue validating.
+1. Partial (earnings) withdrawal: This option lets you withdraw your earnings (that is, all value staked above 32 ETH) and continue validating.

 2. Full withdrawal: This option lets you liquidate your entire stake and earnings, effectively liquidating your validator node(s) and exiting the network.